-The V1 of a standalone in-house application for Edelman, a communications marketing firm in NYC, to calculate the time + money spent on corporate meetings as a way of keeping meetings efficient and meeting sizes appropriate.
+The V1 of an internal application for Edelman, a communications marketing firm in NYC, to calculate the time + money spent on corporate meetings.

-Time Frame: 8 weeks, in conjunction to client work and other in house projects on the Experience/Experiential Design team
+Duration: 8 weeks, in conjunction to client work and other in house projects on the Experience/Experiential Design team

 Design Excellence Award in the 2016 PGH365: AIGA Pittsburgh's Annual Design Competition.

 Loosely based on Episode 11 of the podcast, Serial, by the creators of The American Life, this is a study of visual, information, and system design within storytelling.